fledge-iot/fledge/docs/91_version_history.rst

        - The FogLAMP GUI build and start commands did not work on Windows platforms and preventing the running on those platforms.
 This has now been resolved and the FogLAMP GUI can be built and run on Windows platforms.
        - The GUI was not correctly interpreting the value of the readonly attribute of configuration items when the value was anything other than true.
 This has been resolved.
        - The FogLAMP GUI RPM package had an error that caused installation to fail on some systems, this is now resolved.

+- **Plugins**

+    - New Features:

+       - A new filter has been created that looks for changes in values and only sends full rate data around the time of those changes.
+At other times the filter can be configured to send reduced rate averages of the data.
+       - A new south plugin has been created to read the data files produced by a Sarcos Robotics exoskeleton.
+       - A new rule plugin has been implemented that will create notifications if the value of a data point moves more than a defined percentage from the average for that data point.
+A moving average for each data point is calculated by the plugin, this may be a simple average or an exponential moving average.
+       - A new south plugin has been created that supports the DNP3 protocol.
+       - A south plugin has been created based on the Google TensorFlow people detection model.
+It uses a live feed from a video camera and returns data regarding the number of people detected and the position within the frame.
+       - A south plugin based on the Google TensorFlow demo model for people recognition has been created.
+The plugin reads an image from a file and returns the people co-ordinates of the people it detects within the image.
+       - A south plugin based not the Google TensorFlow demo model for object detection has been creates.
+       - A new north plugin has been added that creates an OPC UA server based on the data ingested by the FogLAMP instance.
+       - A new south plugin has been created that implements a DNP3 master.
+       - Support has been added for a Flir Thermal Imaging Camera connected via Modbus TCP.
+Both a south plugin to gather the data and a filter plugin, to clean the data, have been added.
+       - A new south plugin has been created based on the Google TensorFlow demo model that accepts a live feed from a Raspberry Pi camera and classifies the images.
+       - A new south plugin has been created based on the Google TensorFlow demo model for object detection.
+The plugin return object count, name position and confidence data.
+       - The change filter has been made available on CentOS and RedHat 7 releases.

+    - Bug Fix/Improvements:

+       - Support  for reading floating point values in a pair of 16 bit registers has been added to the modbus plugin.
+       - Improvements have been made to the performance of the modbus plugin when large numbers of contiguous registers are read.
+Also the addition of support for floating point values in modbus registers.
+       - Flir south service has been modified to support the Flir camera range as currently available, i.e. a maximum of 10 areas as opposed to the 20 that were previously supported.
+This has improved performance, especially on low performance platforms.
+       - The OPC UA south plugin has been updated to support subscriptions both using browse names and Node Id’s.
+Node ID is now the default subscription mechanism as this is much higher performance than traversing the object tree looking at browse names.
+       - The Python 35 filter plugin did not allow the Python code to add attributers to the data.
+This has now been resolved.
+       - The playback south plugin did not correctly take the timestamp data from he CSV file.
+An option is now available that will allow this.
+       - The rate filter has been enhanced to accept a list of assets that should be passed through the filter without having the rate of those assets altered.
+       - The filter plugin python35 crashed on the Buster release on the Rasperberry Pi, this has now been resolved.
+       - The FFT filter now enforces that the number of samples must be a power of 2.
+       - The ThingSpeak north plugin was not updated in line with changes to the timestamp handling in FogLAMP, this resulted in a crash when it tried to send data to ThingSpeak.
+This has been resolved and the cause of the crash also fixed such that now an error will be logged rather than the task crashing.
+       - The configuration of the simple expression notification rule plugin has been simplified.
+       - The DHT 11 plugin mistakenly had a dependency on the Wiring PI package.
+This has now been removed.
+       - The system information plugin was missing a dependency that would cause it to fail to install on systems that did not already have the package it was depend on installed.
+This has been resolved.
+       - The phidget south plugin reconfiguration method would crash the service on occasions, this has now been resolved.
+       - The notification service would sometimes become unresponsive after calling the notify-python35 plugin, this has now been resolved.

 v1.6.0